ineffably/moxijs/readme.md

 **Pragmatic** - If it works and the code reads clearly, it's good enough.
 This isn't a dissertation.

-**Experimental** - It's a prototype.
+**Experimental** - It's in alpha.
 We're trying stuff.
 Some things will stick, some won't.

 ---